 Why the Immanuel Approach?

-When the Holy Spirit began guiding me through my years of healing, He had much to teach me — about the bitterness that had taken root in my life and how it affected the lives of those around me, and about my uncontrolled anger.
+When the Holy Spirit began guiding me through my years of healing, He had much to teach me — about the bitterness that had taken root in my life and how it affected those around me, and about my uncontrolled anger.
 I explored several approaches to inner healing and spent years in counseling.
-A few years ago, I was introduced to the Immanuel Approach for healing, and its gentle, transformative work moved me to begin sharing it with others.
-It has been life changing for me and I am sure for many others.
-The Immanuel Approach is a faith-based emotional healing model that through healing prayer helps bring hurting people into God’s presence to find healing.
+Along the journey, I was introduced to the Immanuel Approach for healing.
+Its gentle, transformative work moved me to begin sharing it with others.
+It has been life-changing for me.
+I am sure it has been for many others as well.
+The Immanuel Approach is a faith-based emotional healing model that, through healing prayer, helps bring hurting people into God’s presence to find healing.

 What Is the Immanuel Approach?